 Blue Spiral Gallery was beautiful inside.
 It was a three floor gallery full of contemporary work and what appeared to be a traveling collection.
 The lady at the front desk informed me the gallery was designed with the help of a local architect.
 My favorite pieces seen there were the lil’ organic sculptures created by Amy Gross and paintings by Charles Ladson.

 The Satellite Gallery was another space I am happy I got to explore.
 It’s a smaller space but efficiently used.
 I popped my head in late last Thursday to find the owner busy hanging a show, but he was kind enough to allow me to look around.

-Over all I am eager to go back this coming May.
+I am eager to go back this coming May.
 There is a lot more for me to see and knowing that is exciting and gives me hope.
 It was especially interesting considering all the effort to create an artist district here in Downtown Norfolk.
 You can read about the project efforts on it’s facebook page, Norfolk Arts District.
-Being essentially an ‘art tourist’ in Asheville has made me want to approach Norfolk as one as well for another photo blog post.
+Being essentially art tourist in Asheville has made me want to approach Norfolk as one as well for another photo blog post.
 Asheville’s arts district has a working grittiness to it that I’m not sure Norfolk would embrace, but that I think isn’t something they’ll be able to avoid if in fact they want it to work here.
-Painting, sculpting, glass blowing, et cetera doesn’t happen usually in pristine spaces.
+Painting, sculpting, glass blowing, et cetera doesn’t happen in pristine spaces.
 It’s work and messes are made.
 It’s those messes that make the spaces relatable and appealing, at least it does to me.
 I hope Norfolk at large doesn’t remain afraid.